Car Insurance After a DUI: Costs, SR-22 Requirements & Best Companies

 Money-Saving Strategies After a DUI

-Despite elevated rates, DUI drivers can access various discounts and strategies to reduce insurance costs.
-Taking proactive steps immediately after conviction helps minimize financial impact.
+Despite elevated rates, DUI drivers can still access meaningful discounts and use smart strategies to reduce insurance costs.
+Taking action immediately after conviction minimizes the financial impact.

 Available Discounts for High-Risk Drivers